ljantzen/obsidian-logging/README.md

 ### -t or --time

-The timestamp may be overridden by specifying the -t/--time HH:mm switch.
+The timestamp may be overridden by specifying the `-t/--time` switch.
+You can provide timestamps in either `HH:mm` or `HH:mm:ss` format.
+If seconds are not provided, they default to `00`.

+**Format examples:**
+- 24-hour format: `14:30` (becomes `14:30:00`) or `14:30:45`
+- 12-hour format: `2:30 PM` (becomes `02:30:00 PM`) or `2:30:45 PM`

 Log entries are sorted chronologically before being added to the markdown file.
-If using the 12 hour clock format (`time_format: 12` in the config file), the format is HH:mmA.
-For example `08:13PM`.
+If a timestamp already exists in the log, the seconds will be incremented until a unique timestamp is found.

+**Important:** When you add a new entry, all existing entries in that log section will be reformatted to include seconds (HH:mm:ss format) if they don't already have them.
+This ensures consistency but means existing timestamps without seconds will be modified.

 ### -l  or --list